Play9 Sports Tournament Rules:

 1. Pool Play: A strict two-hour time limit will be adhered to in all Pool Play games.
 The game clock will begin immediately following the home plate coaches meeting prior to the game.
 No inning will start after two hours has elapsed.
 The umpires will be the official timers for every game.
 A new inning starts when the last out of the previous inning is made.
 Each team’s pool play schedule will be predetermined.
-DURING ALL POOL PLAY GAMES AT Play9 Sports TOURNAMENTS, WILL BE DETERMINED BY A COIN FLIP PRIOR TO GAME START.
+Home and away teams will be determined via coin flip during the umpire/coaches meeting prior to the game.
 Teams must adhere to this predetermined designation.
 All pool games tied after 7 innings or the 2 hour time limit (whichever occurs first) will be recorded as a tie.
 Tie games will not go into extra innings regardless of remaining time.
-A tie is equal to a ½ win and ½ loss for each team.

-2. Championship Round/Playoffs: A strict two-hour time limit will be used in all games leading up to the Semifinal and Championship games.
-In the semifinal and championship games there will be no time limit.
+2. Championship Round/Playoffs: A strict two-hour time limit will be used in all games leading up to the Semi-Final and Championship games.
+No time limit will be enforced in the Semi-Final and Championship games.
 In all championship round games leading up to the Championship game, if tied after seven (7) innings, the game will go to the tiebreaker procedures outlined below.
 In the Championship game, there is no tiebreaker.
 This rule is subject to change.
-The home team in Championship Rounds will be determined by the highest seed.
-This is the case in all circumstances.
+The home team in bracket play will be determined by the highest seed.

-*Teams from the same organization will not play each other in first round of the playoffs.
-The organization’s lower seed will be moved down one slot.
-For example, Team Sox is number 3 seed, Team Sox Blue is number 4 seed and Lumberjack Baseball is number 5 seed.
-Team Sox Blue will now become the number 5 seed and Lumberjack Baseball will now become the number 4 seed.
+*Teams from the same organization will not play each other in the first round of the playoffs.
+The organization’s (worst) seeded team will be moved down one slot.
+For example, Team Sox is number 2 seed, Team Sox Blue is number 3 seed and Lumberjack Baseball is number 4 seed.
+Team Sox Blue will now become the number 4 seed and Lumberjack Baseball will now become the number 3 seed.
 This process will be started once pool winners and wild cards have been established.
-Exception to this rule is, no team outside of the organization in question will be seeded lower.
+No team outside of the organization in question will be seeded lower.

-Tie Breaker: If after 7 innings in Bracket Play the two teams are still tied, the following tiebreaker rules will go into effect:
+Tie Breaker: If the two teams are still tied, the following tiebreaker rules will go into effect:

 The last three hitters from the previous inning will load the bases, and the base runners will be placed as follows:

-o Last hitter from previous inning @ 1st Base
+o Last hitter from previous inning (A) @ 1st Base

-o Hitter before him in the lineup @ 2nd Base
+o Hitter (B) before (A) in the lineup @ 2nd Base

-o Hitter before that in the lineup @ 3rd Base
+o Hitter (C) before (B) in the lineup @ 3rd Base

 o Normal substitution rules apply to these runners.